roadwarriorslive/Pipulate/README.rst

 Ctrl+B for back and Ctrl+F for forward.
 When you're done, hit the [Esc] key again.
 When you want to release the screen session, it's still Ctrl+A, D [Enter] to detach.

+And finally, it can feel a little "out of control" to have a script running insistently in the background with no way to stop.

 The Unix/Linux-style type-in "terminal" interface that ships with Macs and can be installed with Windows using CygWin or their new Windows 10 BASH shell is